-Community infrastructure and services delivered in a timely manner, are well utilised, effective and meet the expectations of the community.

-Managing community assets in a whole of life and economically sustainable manner.
+- Community infrastructure and services delivered in a timely manner, are well utilised, effective and meet the expectations of the community. - Managing community assets in a whole of life and economically sustainable manner.

-Strategy Outcome 3.4 The community has access to a range of education, health, cultural, recreational and transport opportunities to maximise their potential.
+Strategy Outcome 3.4 advocate for and deliver community The community has access to a range of education, health, cultural, recreational and transport opportunities to maximise their potential.
 3.6 Facilitate and guide high quality and efficient building and development across the Shire.

 GOVERNANCE & ORGANISATION - Our Council, Services, Policies and Engagement.
-Goals that reflect positively on the future of the Shire of Cuballing.
+Goals

-A Council that proactively engages with all elements of its community to make decisions
+A Council that proactively engages with all elements of its community to make decisions that reflect positively on the future of the Shire of Cuballing.